What began around a kitchen table soon grew to include chapters in middle and high schools in the Bay Area and beyond.

 Turning Green’s work encompasses a wide spectrum of advocacy platforms and initiatives.
 Programs including Project Green Challenge mobilize students through 30-days of environmentally themed challenges, providing them with mentorship, advocacy, and leadership skills.
 The Conscious College Road Tour encourages and inspires students to rethink mindset, practice and action, working together toward developing intentional and sustainable campuses.
 Conscious Kitchen serves as an incubator for implementing solutions around school food service and proving that real change is not only possible but imperative.

 Turning Green empowers students to realize their own agency, sparking exploration, discovery and action.
 Inspired to make conscious choices in daily life students become active around issues that directly impact personal and environmental health.
 With resources, powerful online and offline programs, lifestyle and campus initiatives, as well as strong leadership and mentorship opportunities, we ignite changemaking in collaboration with academic institutions, corporate, non-profit and media partners, policy makers, community and global leaders.

-Turning Green has worked directly with over 300,000 students on more than 3000 campuses in the United States and around the world.
-Through our social platforms we have reached 23.1 million+.
-We have 55 partners that represent business, non-profit and media organizations.
+Turning Green has worked directly with over 3.5 million students on more than 13,675 campuses in all 50 United States and 118 countries around the world.
+Our interns and campus reps total over 3,858, digital reach 23.1 million, database messages 46,000, and we have collaborated with over 520 partners that represent business, non-profit and media organizations… and counting.